Ruoyu-Li/UAD-Rule-Extraction/README.md

 # Interpreting Unsupervised Anomaly Detection in Security via Rule Extraction

-This is the project site of our paper "Interpreting Unsupervised Anomaly Detection in Security via Rule Extraction" (to appear in NeurIPS '23: [Interpreting Unsupervised Anomaly Detection in Security via Rule Extraction](https://openreview.net/forum?id=zfCNwRQ569)).
+This is the project site of our paper "Interpreting Unsupervised Anomaly Detection in Security via Rule Extraction" (published on NeurIPS '23: [Interpreting Unsupervised Anomaly Detection in Security via Rule Extraction](https://openreview.net/forum?id=zfCNwRQ569)).
 The code is primarily developed by Ruoyu Li and Yu Zhang.

 ### Abstract